Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 Windows recommended (for sound playback).
 I would suggest using pygame if you want sound playback for the other operating systems.

-In the main S.P.A.R.K Engine folder I have hard coded a simple fetch quest 'Spoon Quest' into the engine as an example game.
-If you want to work on a blank slate I would suggest using the 'Blank Canvas' version.
+I have created an example game with a simple fetch quest titled 'S.P.A.R.K ( Spoon Quest Example )'.
+It provides a good case study on how you would 'code a quest' into the engine you can even use it as a basis for your own game but if you want to work on a blank slate use the  S.P.A.R.K Game Engine (Blank Canvas)

 </details>

 <details>